 Graduate Students Last Name L–Z:

-Prospective Student Inquiries - PhD, MPA, and MCJ
+Prospective Student Inquiries - PhD & MPA

-Prospective Student Inquiries - BACJ
+Prospective Student Inquiries - BA & MCJ

 Fall admission only—Feb.
 1

 Graduates of the School of Public Affairs (SPA) are prepared to lead the field, solve pressing social issues and change communities for the better.
-Nationally ranked for excellence, SPA offers programs in multiple locations: on the CU Denver campus, at the CU Colorado Springs campus, on the Western Slope (Grand Junction) and through the nation’s oldest online MPA and brand new online MCJ.
+Nationally ranked for excellence, SPA offers programs in multiple locations: on the UC Denver, Denver Campus, at the Colorado Springs campus, on the Western Slope (Grand Junction) and through the nation’s oldest online MPA and brand new online MCJ.
 The school offers four degrees: the bachelor of arts in criminal justice, the master of public administration (MPA), the master of criminal justice (MCJ) and the PhD in public affairs.
 Qualified senior managers may elect to participate in the school’s executive MPA option, an innovative partnership between the school and the federal management development centers.
 SPA offers an accelerated MPA option as well as a variety of concentrations and dual degrees in law, economics and urban and regional planning for students with diverse interests.

 The School of Public Affairs (SPA) attracts a dynamic mix of students, from undergraduates just beginning their public service careers to well-seasoned professionals already immersed in public or nonprofit management and policy.
 Students encompass a range of age and experience, and they represent the diversity of the Denver metropolitan area.
-SPA classrooms promote interaction among students, and the variety of backgrounds including domestic, international, pre-career and mid-career students enriches learning enormously.
+SPA classrooms promote interaction among students, and the variety of backgrounds including domestic, international, pre-career and mid-careeer students enriches learning enormously.